Sniky83/CheatLib/README.md

 I created a poc to call the print console func in Assault Cube game. <br>
 The poc uses the lib and it's functions so you can see a whole example of how I did this in the PoC folder. <br>
 This library is usefull if you want to create your own cheats in solo player for example. <br>
-This works in 32bit I didn't tested it in 64bit.
+This works in 32bit I didn't tested it in 64bit. <br>
 <b>Don't use this project if you want to cheat in multiplayer there is any AC bypass.</b> <br>

 Enjoy :)